Skip to main content

 Why does this matter?

-Data has value.
-We can take it for granted, but as the public sector modernises, data increasingly underpins the ways that we serve the public.
-At the core of any data-driven public service is data management: the practice of handling data assets throughout their lifecycle.
+As the public sector modernises, data increasingly underpins the ways that we serve the public.
+At the core of any digital public service is data management: the practice of handling data assets throughout their lifecycle.

 How do we do this?

-Overall, we should invest time and resources into building data management understanding, skills and programmes that will help generate public value.
+Overall, we should invest time and resources into building data management understanding, skills and programmes to generate public value through better data sharing.